-Reblog from HIV.gov - I am a Long-term Survivor of HIV - Antigone Dempsey, MEd, Director, Division of Policy and Data, HIV/AIDS Bureau, HRSA, HHS
+Reblog from a 2021 HIV.gov - I am a Long-term Survivor of HIV - Antigone Dempsey, MEd, Director, Division of Policy and Data, HIV/AIDS Bureau, HRSA, HHS (updated for 2022)

 To prepare for this blog, I keep asking myself: What does it mean to be a “long-term survivor” of HIV?
 My feelings, words, and thoughts have been telling me: It’s complex.